rootstrap/FlowForms/docs/pages/android-quickstart.md

 }
 </code></pre>
 <div class="comment">In the above snippet we are collecting (observing) our fields' status and displaying an error message in their input layouts when the field is incorrect (ie. a field's validation failed).
 Both REQUIRED_UNSATISFIED and MIN_LENGTH_UNSATISFIED are status codes of the fields' validations.
-Additionally, we are observing the general form status, enabling a "continue" button when the form is correct (ie. all its fields are correct) and disabling it when any of its fields are incorrect (at least one validation failed on some field)</div>
+Additionally, we are observing the general form status, enabling a "continue" button when the form is correct (ie. all its fields are correct) and disabling it when any of its fields are incorrect (at least one validation failed on some field).</div>

 **3 :** Bind your input views to the form fields using our bind form's extension function :

 <pre><code class="kotlin">
 class SignUpFormFragment : Fragment() {
     ...
-    private var binding : SignUpFormBindingFragment? = null private lateinit var viewModel : SignUpViewModel

-    override fun onViewCreated(view: View, savedInstanceState: Bundle?) {
-        super.onViewCreated(view, savedInstanceState)
-        viewModel = ViewModelProvider(requireActivity())[SignUpViewModel::class.java] // or use you favorite DI tool ...
-        bindFields()
-    }

-    private fun bindFields() {
+    // call this method after collecting the fields and form status private fun bindFields() {
         binding?.apply {
             viewModel.form.bind(lifecycleScope,